How does Barclays investing work?

 We surveyed 750 people in December 2020.
 Barclays share dealing customers find it to be reliable and easy to use.
-Customers like that it’s got an app and find the dashboard useful.
+Customers like that it’s got an app and they find the dashboard useful.

 Barclays has online chat and help over the phone if you have any questions.
 Its lines are open 7:30am to 7:00pm Monday to Thursday, 7:30am to 6:00pm on Friday and it’s closed during weekends and public holidays.

-It’s really easy to get started with share dealing, here’s how:
+It’s really easy to get started with share dealing; here’s how:

 On the whole, Barclays is a good choice for share dealing, especially if you already have a current account with it, in the interests of keeping everything in one place.
-The fact that it’s with an already established and well known bank can give extra peace of mind.
-It has reasonable fees and a selection of ready made portfolios.
+The fact that it’s with an already established and well-known bank can give extra peace of mind.
+It has reasonable fees and a selection of ready-made portfolios.

 If you are a Barclays Premier customer, you can get a discounted rate on your personal loan.
 We cover how it works, if it’s worth it and how to apply.